7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 7/exercise 1.md

     Acc.                                         %be the rest of the binary that you are matching against.
 ```

-Or, if you wanted to be explicit about the Size *and* the Type:
+Or, if you want to be explicit about the Size *and* the Type:

 ```erlang
 reverse(Bin) ->